Radiotherapy for womb cancer

 - Internal radiotherapy – radiotherapy is given from inside the body.

-Some women may have radiotherapy with chemotherapy.
+You may have radiotherapy with chemotherapy.
 This is called chemoradiation.
 Your cancer doctor can discuss these treatments in detail with you.

 You may have radiotherapy: